Melanie Forest

 Art Therapist

 Melanie graduated with distinction in 2006 from Concordia University earning a Master of Arts in Art Therapy.
 Melanie is an art therapist specialized in working with children, adolescents, young adults, and families.
-She provides sessions in English and French and uses techniques from different approaches such as art therapy, play therapy, cognitive-behavioural therapy (CBT), and mindfulness in her practice
+She provides sessions in English and uses techniques from different approaches such as art therapy, play therapy, cognitive-behavioural therapy (CBT), and mindfulness in her practice

 Melanie has worked extensively supporting children within the public school system, and working with at-risk children, adolescents and their families.
 Having years of experience in schools settings, Melanie provides recommendations and interventions that can be shared with school staff to improve the support of children and their families.

 Melanie has extensive experience working with individuals who present symptoms in areas such as depression, anxiety, trauma, adjustment issues, life transitions, anger and aggression issues, self-esteem and self-confidence issues, relationship issues, and gender identity/sexuality issues, as well as individuals with special needs.
 Melanie works with children and their families to reduce the presenting problems and help children become mentally and psychologically strong to better cope with unpleasant life events.
+Melanie is available for online or in-person sessions at our Pointe Claire office.
+Book an appointment with Melanie here.

 Cara Rosa obtained her MA in Counselling with Art Therapy Specialization from Athabasca University and Vancouver Art Therapy Institute.
 Cara has experience working with children, adolescents, and adults.
 She works with individuals with different cultural backgrounds and provides the sessions in English.